terchris/urbalurba-runner/README.md

 # urbalurba-runner

 ## Overview
 urbalurba-runner is a containerized GitHub Actions runner designed to monitor and build repositories within a specified GitHub repository.
 It provides a flexible, self-hosted solution for running GitHub Actions workflows, with a focus on building and deploying containers to a local microk8s registry.
+This runner supports multi-architecture builds, allowing it to create containers that can run on both ARM64 and AMD64 systems.

 ## Features
 - Self-hosted GitHub Actions runner in a Docker container